-Vatican police perform new raids in London real estate case
+Vatican police stage new raids in London real estate case

-VATICAN CITY (AP) — Vatican police conducted new raids as part of a corruption investigation into a botched London real estate venture, focusing on the Vatican prelate who signed the contracts for the deal involving a luxury apartment building.
+VATICAN CITY (AP) — Vatican police on Tuesday raided the home and office of the Vatican monsignor who signed the contracts related to a botched London real estate venture that is under investigation by Holy See prosecutors.

-Documents and computers were seized from the office and home of Monsignor Alberto Perlasca, a longtime chief of staff in the Vatican’s secretariat of state, the Vatican said Tuesday.
+Documents and computers were seized from the office and home of Monsignor Alberto Perlasca, a longtime chief of staff in the administrative office of the Vatican’s secretariat of state, the Vatican said Tuesday.

 A press statement stressed that Perlasca, who was quietly transferred to a post at the Vatican’s high court as the real estate investigation heated up last summer, enjoys the presumption of innocence.

-The Vatican prosecutor authorized the raids and searches, which resulted from the interrogations of five people who were suspended after a previous raid, the statement said.
-Police raided the secretariat of state and the Vatican’s financial watchdog agency, the Financial Information Authority, or AIF, on Oct.
-1.
+It wasn’t clear why Perlasca’s paperwork and computers were only being seized now, five months after police raided other offices in the secretariat of state and the Vatican’s financial watchdog agency.
+As chief of staff, Perlasca administered the secretariat of state’s multi-million euro asset portfolio and played a key role in executing the London deal on behalf of his superiors.

+The Vatican said only that the searches were authorized after prosecutors conducted preliminary interrogations in the case.

-To date, Vatican prosecutors haven’t charged anyone.
-The pace and gaps in the case suggested the investigation partly involved a turf war in the Vatican.
+Five other Holy See employees were suspended after the Oct.
+1 raids.
+To date, Vatican prosecutors haven’t charged anyone and haven’t interviewed all five suspended employees.
+The slow pace of the investigation, the failure of prosecutors to take testimony from the purported suspects and gaps in the case suggest that the investigation was at least sparked by a turf war in the Vatican.

-The bulk of the Vatican prosecutor’s initial search warrant concerned the secretariat of state’s 2012 investment of 150 million euros ($165 million) in a luxury apartment building in London’s Chelsea neighborhood.
+The bulk of prosecutor’s initial search warrant concerned the secretariat of state’s 2012 investment of 150 million euros ($165 million) in a luxury apartment building in London’s Chelsea neighborhood.

 The mortgage turned out to be onerous, the property lost its value amid Brexit concerns and middlemen managing the venture were making millions from the Vatican in fees.